 On Sundays, two Olympic Park pools will be home to giant inflatable structures kids can jump on, climb over and slide down into the water

-If you’re not quite ready to put away those bathing suits, consider checking out the Olympic Park on Sundays, when two of its pools transform into a sprawling aquatic playground.
+Looking for some indoor fun for the kids this winter?
+If so, consider checking out the Olympic Park on Sundays, when two of its pools transform into a sprawling aquatic playground.

 Wibit Sundays is named after German water sports company Wibit, which creates inflatable jungle gyms.
 The installations include balance beams, slides, obstacles and a kayak-polo game.

-The purchase of a ticket allows you access to the site for 90-minute time slots that begin at 10 a.m. and end at 4 p.m.
+The purchase of a ticket allows you access to the site for 70-minute time slots that begin at 10 a.m. and end at 4:55 p.m.
 At the end of the time slot, ticket holders can then move to the open swim section for free.
 The wading pool is also open Sundays, so while younger children can’t partake in the Wibit, they don’t have to stay home.